VESTA-010

 <NOTE>

-• After reset, PIN code reverts to factory default values, “0000”.
+After reset, the PIN code reverts to factory default values, “0000”.
 Keypad will need a new learn-in process to start functioning.